Carlisle's Infrastructure:

 with the attendant risk that these systems may become over-burdened.

-Added to these risks is the increased load, tax burden, and traffic.
+Added to these risks is the increased tax burden and traffic.

 Financial Impact